KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 <div align="justify">

 ## I. Abstract of the Project<a name="abstract"></a>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project explores the fundamental principles governing the motion control of articulated manipulators, focusing specifically on robotic arms equipped with rotary joints.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project explores the fundamental principles governing the motion control of **articulated manipulators**, focusing specifically on robotic arms equipped with rotary joints.
 Combining theoretical insights with practical implementations for a cohesive understanding of this dynamic field.
 <br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At the core of our exploration lies the concept of degrees of freedom (DOF), which dictates the manipulator's ability to perform independent movements.
-Building upon this foundation, we delve into the Denavit-Hartenberg (D-H) parameters, elucidating their role in constructing a D-H table.
-This table simplifies the derivation of the Homogeneous Transformation Matrix (HTM), a powerful tool for describing the manipulator's end-effector position and orientation relative to a base frame.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At the core of our exploration lies the concept of **degrees of freedom** (DOF), which dictates the manipulator's ability to perform independent movements.
+Building upon this foundation, we delve into the **Denavit-Hartenberg (D-H) parameters**, elucidating their role in constructing a **D-H table**.
+This table simplifies the derivation of the **Homogeneous Transformation Matrix** (HTM), a powerful tool for describing the manipulator's end-effector position and orientation relative to a base frame.
 <br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Navigating through the complexities of manipulator kinematics, we tackle the challenging problem of inverse kinematics.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Navigating through the complexities of manipulator kinematics, we tackle the challenging problem of **inverse kinematics**.
 By solving inverse kinematic equations, we establish a link between the manipulator's joint angles and the desired end-effector position and orientation.
 <br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To enhance understanding and user interaction, we introduce a Python-based Graphical User Interface (GUI).
-This intuitive interface allows users to visualize the manipulator and solve both forward and inverse kinematics problems.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To enhance understanding and user interaction, we introduce a Python-based **Graphical User Interface** (GUI).
+This intuitive interface allows users to visualize the manipulator and solve forward and inverse kinematics problems.
 The forward kinematics section computes the end-effector position and orientation for given joint angles, while the inverse kinematics section helps users determine the necessary joint angles to achieve a desired end-effector position and orientation.
 <br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;By seamlessly integrating theory with hands-on application and facilitating user engagement, this project offers a cohesive exploration of manipulator kinematics, empowering users to understand and utilize these concepts effectively in practical robotics applications.